 I have to wait a month to get mine because of my autoimmune treatment but last year I got both in one arm and maybe should have done one in each but who knows.
 It felt a bit like if I did a big arm day the next day without actually having worked out my arms.
 The year I have an appointment schedule through Bartell Drugs in my neighborhood.
 You can use Washington’s vaccine finder to help you find a shot.

-Pumpkin Decorating at Flora Bakehouse October 21
+3rd annual Pumpkin decorating at Flora Bakehouse October 19th and 20th

 Check out the link for times, details and reservations.
 I love the Flora Bakehouse for how they help our community and it is also such a gorgeous cafe and they have really delicious food too.
 I think this would be such a great event if I had young kids.